-- Each Permit Holder must possess radiation detection equipment that is appropriate for detecting the types of radiations emitted by the radionuclides for which the Permit Holder is authorized. - a. for authorization to possess any quantity of H-3 (tritium) or quantities of C-14 of 250 μ Ci or less, Permit Holders must possess or have access to a liquid scintillation counter.
-Portable radiation detectors are not useable for detection of H-3 unless specifically designed as a tritium contamination detector; - b. for authorization to possess any other beta-emitting radionuclide, for C-14 in quantities exceeding 250 μ Ci, and for any gamma-emitting radionuclide, the Permit Holder must possess a properly operating portable radiation detector appropriate for detecting those radiations; - i. a thin window Geiger-Mueller (GM) detector is normally the best choice for most alpha and beta-emitting radionuclides; - a portable scintillation detector (e.g. NaI or plastic) is required for Permit Holders authorized to possess I-125 in activities greater than 1 mCi. - c.
-EXEMPTIONS radiation detectors are not required for those Permit Holders who possess only - i.
-Ni-63 sources in electron capture detector (ECD) cells used in gas chromatography - ii. uranium or thorium in compounds in total quantities of 3 kilograms(6.6 pounds) or less - iii. exceptions may be granted by the EHS-RSS on a case-by-case basis. - 2.
-Portable radiation detectors: - used for quantitative measurements (for example, dose rate, see 25 TAC §289.202(p)) shall be calibrated, as appropriate for the use of the instrument, at least annually or after repair of the instrument.
+- 1. Each Permittee must possess radiation detection equipment that is appropriate for detecting the types of radiations emitted by the radionuclides for which the Permittee is authorized. - a. for authorization to possess any quantity of H-3 (tritium) or quantities of C-14 of 250 μ Ci or less, Permittees must possess or have access to a liquid scintillation counter.
+Portable radiation detectors are not useable for detection of H-3 unless specifically designed as a tritium contamination detector; - b. for authorization to possess any other beta emitting radionuclide, for C-14 in quantities exceeding 250 μ Ci, and for any gamma emitting radionuclide, the Permittee must possess a properly operating portable radiation detector appropriate for detecting those radiations; - i. a thin window Geiger-Mueller (GM) detector is normally the best choice for most alpha and beta emitting radionuclides; - ii. a portable scintillation detector (e.g. NaI or plastic) is required for Permittees authorized to possess I-125 in activities greater than 1 mCi. - c.
+EXEMPTIONS radiation detectors are not required for those Permittees who possess only - i.
+Ni-63 sources in electron capture detector (ECD) cells used in gas chromatography - ii. uranium or thorium in compounds in total quantities of 3 kilograms (6.6 pounds) or less - iii. exceptions may be granted by the EHSD on a case-by-case basis. - 2.
+Portable radiation detectors shall be calibrated or response checked, as appropriate for the use of the instrument, at least annually or after repair of the instrument.
 Battery replacement is not cause for performing a calibration.
+The EHSD will perform such calibrations and response checks at the request of the Permittee. - 3.
+Prior to purchasing a portable instrument, Permittees are invited to contact the EHSD for recommendations on instruments and vendors.